-The Organization began a simple IRA plan (the Plan) during the year ended September 30, 2015.
+PC has a simple IRA plan (the Plan).
 The Plan covers one eligible employee, as defined in the plan document.
 Employees may make contributions to the plan up to the maximum allowed by statutory law.
-The Organization has the right to make discretionary contributions to the Plan.
-The Organization made matching contributions of \$192 and \$342 to the plan during the years ended September 30, 2016 and 2015, respectively, which is included in payroll taxes and benefits in the accompanying consolidated statements of functional expenses for the years then ended.
+PC has the right to make discretionary contributions to the Plan.
+PC made no matching contribution for the year ended September 30, 2017.
+PC made matching contributions of \$192 to the plan during the year ended September 30, 2016, which is included in payroll taxes and benefits in the accompanying consolidated statement of functional expenses for the year then ended.